Documentation & Tutorials

 The Secret key is required to authenticate against our API’s and will only be displayed when you create the token.
 Make sure to take a note of it and to keep it secret.

-To get one, open the pull-down menu on your account name and click on “My Credentials” link.
+Open the drop-down menu on your account name and click on Credentials.

-The Secret Key will be displayed on your Screen.
-Take a note of it as it can’t be recovered later:
+The Access Key and the Secret Key will show on your screen.
+Take a note of the Secret Key as it will not be recoverable.

 In a terminal, export your credentials required by the plugin using environment variables: